 Alberta

-The journey through the province of Alberta offers bikepackers a bit of everything – rugged Rocky Mountain riding, the foothills transition zone, and the first taste of the Canadian prairies, and the surprise of the verdant island in the sky at the end.
-Although not as dramatic as the Canadian Rockies to the west, the southern Alberta praireland offers up its own rewards including hospital locals and big sky views.
+The journey through the province of Alberta offers bikepackers a bit of everything – rugged Rocky Mountain riding, the foothills transition zone, and the first taste of the Canadian prairies, and the surprise of the verdant (and hilly) island in the sky at the end.
+Although not as dramatic as the Canadian Rockies to the west, the southern Alberta prairie offers up its own rewards, including hospitable locals and big sky views.
 The vast stretch of land between British Columbia and Ontario comprises an area known as the Canadian Prairies, a 2,000 km valley of plains, forests, and farmland.
 Here, thousands of acres grow some of the most relied-upon crops in the world.

 Highlights Include: